Main Heritage

 SAANICH HERITAGE FOUNDATION

-The goals and objectives of the Foundation are to promote and encourage the preservation of significant examples of Saanich's heritage buildings and sites.
-The Foundation provides grants to owners of designated heritage buildings for the purpose of assisting in the costs of the preservation, maintenance or restoration of such structures.
-Regular meetings once a month.
+The Saanich Heritage Foundation is a registered non-profit society that promotes the preservation, maintenance and restoration of buildings, structures and land located in the Municipality of Saanich which have been designated as Municipal Heritage Sites.
+The SHF also provides grants to owners of designated heritage buildings for the purpose of assisting in the costs of the preservation, maintenance or restoration of such structures.
+Regular meetings occur monthly, with a break for summer and in December.

 Back to top...